 About the project

-The association “Víkingaskip” has made agreements with Thomas Finderup and Guðmundur Sjúrðarson Norðbúð to build a replica of the Gokstad viking ship in Hovi, in the Faroe Islands.
-We have procured the plans and designs for building the ship and have an agreement to buy wood, mainly oak, from Denmark.
+The association “Víkingaskip” in partnership with Thomas Finderup and Guðmundur Sjúrðarson Norðbúð are building a replica of the Gokstad viking ship in Hovi, Faroe Islands.

 The Faroe Islands have many historic remnants and traces from the Viking Age, dotted throughout the landscape in place names, ruins and legends.
 The most important written sources we have, are the Icelandic Sagas and the story called Færeyjnga Saga, the Faroese Story, by Snorri Sturluson in 12th century.
 Among the settlements mentioned in the sagas is Hov (Hof), which was the homestead of the chieftain of the southern fiefdom of the Faroe Islands and the religious center of Norse religion on the islands.
 The name Hov means temple in old norse.
 A perfect and historically accurate location for the first Faroese viking ship in an age.

 The project is managed by the association Víkingaship, its purpose to build and operate a viking ship and boat house for cultural and historic preservation and cultivation.
 The idea to build a viking ship began as a cooperation between public institutions and cultural associations in Suðuroy.
 Seen as a development of cooperation in historic preservation in Suðuroy and culutral preservation in the Faroes, altogether.